 In September 2019, the U.S. House of Representatives passed the Secure and Fair Enforcement Banking Act of 2019, known as The Safe Banking Act.
 The Act openly permits banks to work with cannabis businesses without fear of federal banking enforcement actions.
 The Act’s purpose is “to increase public safety by ensuring access to financial services to cannabis-related legitimate businesses and service providers and reducing the amount of cash at such businesses.”
 Attorneys General from 38 states urged Congress to pass The Safe Banking Act While the legislation died in the Senate, the House later included parts of the Act within a COVID-19 stimulus bill but Senate Republicans stripped the Act’s language from the stimulus bill.
 As many states deemed cannabis as “essential businesses” during the pandemic, the Senate’s refusal to take action and help small businesses was a lost opportunity for everyone.

-Customers greatly benefit when the use of debit and credit cards is routinely accepted in cannabis dispensaries.
+Customers greatly benefit when the use of debit and credit cards is routinely accepted in marijuana dispensaries.
 After all, what could be more normal than using a card or payment app (like Apple Pay®) to purchase legal products from a legal store?
 Customers using electronic payments tend to spend more per visit as they are not limited to the amount of cash in their wallets.
 Congress has the power to change this unseemly status quo.
 Let’s be sure to vote for congressional and U.S Senate candidates who support the Safe Act and federal legalization of some kind.
 Our guess is that Jaimee will, so let’s all follow her lead and vote in November.